saed300/landing-page/README.md

 Tools used: React, React-icons, hooks: useViewportscroll, useAnimation etc, Framer Motion, Intersection Observer, VSCode and chrome dev tools for responsivness.

 Why: I used React because I wanted to utilize framer motion for some animations as it is a react based library.
+I used a small parallax effect on the main heading in the Home.JS.
+Once the user scrolls, not only does a parallax effect occur, but also by using scrollYProgress, when the user scrolls at a certain position, the color changes from black to white.
 Alternatively, I could have done this with CSS by adding/removing classes in the useEffect hook; but I wanted to challenge myself and use a new technology.
 I like learning new things! :)

 Time: 1.5/2hrs